wanderson33245/The-Metal-Corpus/README.md

 **Sentiment analysis**

-Beyond the words themselves, how they're used matters.
+Beyond the words or phrases themselves, how they're used matters.
 Sentiment and positive/negative analysis by subgenre.
 Which subgenre is the most positive?
 Which is the most negative?
 Which are the most emotionally intense?
 What nouns appear with the most frequently negative adjectives?

 **Non-English lyric translation**